Advance your HR career, faster

-Finish your online Graduate Certificate in Human Resource Management in just eight months, thanks to our innovative intensive learning model.
-Offering six intakes per year, our study periods run for seven weeks each, focusing on one course at a time for fast-tracked, consolidated learning.
-This format helps you learn, grasp and apply each new concept before beginning the next.
+RMIT Online has an intensive learning model, which lets you finish your Graduate Certificate in Human Resource Management in just eight months.
+The course offers six, seven-week study periods per year.
+Each study period focuses on one subject at a time helping you learn, grasp and apply each new concept before beginning the next.

 Applicable workplace knowledge

 Developed by leading experts in this field, you will develop a solid theoretical, practical and holistic understanding of contemporary HRM strategies, processes and practices.

 Our Graduate Certificate in Human Resource Management is an Australian Qualification Level 8 postgraduate degree, and a pathway to the Master of Human Resource Management.

 The Graduate Certificate in Human Resource Management delivers a convenient 100% online program without the requirement for on-campus attendance and commitments.

 An interactive and supportive way to learn

 Studying online doesn’t have to be a lonely endeavour.
 Thanks to our cutting-edge online learning platform, you’ll interact and engage with our expert staff and your classmates.

 From day one until you graduate, you’ll also benefit from the personalised support of our study concierge, providing you with guidance if and when you need it, from assessment due dates to topic organisation.

 Don’t have time to study online?
 Think again.